Lucille Teasdale-Corti: Early life and education

 Born in Montreal, Quebec, on 30 January 1929, Lucille Teasdale was the fourth of seven children.
 Her father was a generous butcher in Montreal’s working-class, East End.

 In 1941, she entered the Catholic high school belonging to one of the first congregations of nuns established in Canada and dedicated to education.
-Upon hearing testimony from some nuns who had worked as missionaries in China, she decided, at 12 years of age, to become a doctor "in the Indies."
+Upon hearing testimony from some nuns who had worked as missionaries in Nanjing, China, she decided, at 12 years of age, to become a doctor "in the Indies."

 She won a scholarship to enter the University of Montreal’s Faculty of Medicine in 1950.
 In her class of 110 students only ten women were enrolled.
 Eight of these female students continued their studies past the first year.
 She graduated cum laude in 1955 and carried out her internship in Montreal’s Centre Hospitalier Universitaire Sainte-Justine, a pediatric and obstetric university health centre affiliated with the University of Montreal.

 During the internship, she met an Italian doctor, Piero Corti, who carried out two residencies (1955/56 and 1957/58) at Sainte Justine Hospital during his postgraduate training in Pediatrics at Pavia University, Italy.
 He already had postgraduate specializations in radiology (1953) and neuropsychiatry (1956), both at University of Milano.
 Both doctors shared the desire to work where the need was greatest. but, as Corti stated, "she was always much too busy for anything else but work."

 After her internship, she enrolled in Postgraduate School for Pediatric Surgery in 1958.
 She carried out her first two years at Hôpital Maisonneuve and Hôpital Hotel-Dieu, both in Montreal.
 Wanting an opportunity to complete her final period of residency abroad, she applied to several hospitals in the United States but was turned down.
 Some explicitly said it was because she was a woman, according to her biographer, Michel Arseneault.

 In 1960 Teasdale traveled to France to carry out her final internship year at the Hôpital de la Conception in Marseille.